Lasher09/NLP/2014-04-28-Laura-AllPost1-6.md

 __Program:__ VocabularyHTML

-__Purpose and description:__ A program that takes out a list of words from a webpage in a list format for easier copy and pasting with no need to format further..
+__Purpose and description:__ A program that takes out a list of words from a webpage in a list format for easier copy and pasting with no need to format further.

 __Program capabilites:__
 * Capture a webpage